 FMC Rochester's psychology internship program has been accredited by the American Psychological Association since 1995, and meets all APA criteria for a doctoral internship in health service psychology.
-At the last accreditation review in 2012, our program was granted full accreditation.
+At our last accreditation review in 2012, our program was granted full accreditation for seven years.
+We are awaiting a decision from our 2019 review.